Jean Le Vacher: Early years

 and his youngest sister became a nun at the convent of Sainte-Marie.

 Jean Le Vacher was placed with a priest near Rouen who taught him the elements of Latin and instructed him in religion.
 He was then sent to Paris for his further studies.

 Le Vacher became engaged to marry, but the two families could not agree on the terms of the marriage contract.

-He met Vincent de Paul, who persuaded him to join the Lazarites.
+He met Vincent de Paul, who persuaded him to join the Lazarists.
 Le Vacher spent three years with his brother Philippe at Bons-Enfants studying ecclesiastical sciences.
 On 5 October 1643 both brothers offered themselves to Vincent de Paul, and were accepted.

-They both took holy vows in 1646.
+They both took vows in 1646.

 Tunis

 At the time, the Barbary states held many Christian slaves.
 Some converted to Islam, but others held onto their religion.

 A treaty was concluded by France with the Ottoman Porte that allowed the French to send a priest with their consuls.
 In November 1645 the priest Louis Guérin was sent to Tunis, and began providing spiritual comfort to the slaves.

-Vincent de Paul sent Jean Le Vacher to Tunis in November 1647 to assist Guérin.
+Vincent de Paul sent Le Vacher to Tunis in November 1647 to assist Guérin.
 He arrived during an epidemic of the plague.
 He did much to comfort people of all classes, including slaves, merchants and Turks, who held him in great esteem.
 He fell sick himself and was expected to die, but recovered.

 In July 1648 the consul, L'Ange de Martin, became seriously ill.
 He sent for Le Vacher and asked him to take his place if he should die.
 Le Vacher refused, and the consul proposed to nominate one of the French merchants.
 However, they could not agree on a candidate.
 When the Bey was told of the problem, he also said that Le Vacher should become consul, and on the death of Martin he accepted this position.
 He was consul for five years while also acting as a missionary.
 Exhausted, Le Vacher won permission in 1653 to be relieved of his duties as consul and devoted himself solely to missionary work first in Tunis and then in Bizerte.
 He returned to Tunis, where he was again made consul, and where the Holy See named him Vicar Apostolic.
 Le Vacher was consul from 1648 until 1667, when he was succeeded by Jean Ambrozin.